 GNU wget throttles transfer speed with --limit-rate.
-Current GNU documentation says the value is in bytes per second, accepts k and m suffixes, and still accepts decimals such as 2.5m for finer tuning.
+The value is in bytes per second, accepts k and m suffixes, and allows decimal values when a whole kilobyte or megabyte step is too coarse.

 Wget enforces the cap by sleeping after fast network reads, so the average rate settles near the requested value during a longer transfer instead of staying exact on every progress line.
 Small files can finish before the limiter stabilizes, and each parallel wget process applies its own ceiling independently.